JustAPotota/Minecraft-Vanilla-Notebook/README.md

 Please do not DM me for feature requests - If you are asking about contributing or bugs, feel free to.

+## Contributions

+For whatever reason, GitHub does not show contributors correctly, so to ensure they all get proper credit, here's a list of everyone who has contributed and what they have done!

+If there's anything you'd like to do, feel free to make a pull request!

+- dreamy1nbythehill (German translations, pride month button icons)
+- JustAPotota (Emotional support)
+- Amirhan-Taipovjan-Greatest-I (Tatar translations)
+- Alex Gazmanovich (Belarusian translations)
+- NightMite (Polish translations)
+- Niorgamer (Portuguese translations)
+- Dushniyy (Russian translations)